RasaHQ/rasa/docs/core/knowledge-bases.rst

 - the user wants to get a list of objects from the knowledge base or
 - the user wants to get the value of an attribute for a specific object

-The action is, for example, not able to compare objects or consider relations between objects in your knowledge base.
+The action, for example, is not able to compare objects or consider relations between objects in your knowledge base.
 If you want to tackle more complex use cases, you can write your own custom action.
 We added some helper function to ``rasa_sdk.knowledge_base.utils`` that might help you when implementing your own solution.